Tyson Fury says Dillian Whyte has shown he is 'terrified' ahead of their heavyweight world title clash

-Tyson Fury and Dillian Whyte will fight at Wembley Stadium on April 23 for the WBC heavyweight championship; both fighters finally signed their contracts for the bout last week after protracted negotiations
+Tyson Fury and Dillian Whyte will fight at Wembley Stadium on April 23 for the WBC heavyweight championship; both fighters finally signed their contracts for the bout last week after protracted negotiations; Sky customers will be able to buy the BT Box Office fight through Sky

+But on Tuesday, Fury said: "This is the final fight of my career, I'm retiring after this, $150m in the bank, healthy, young, I'm gonna buy a massive yacht abroad.
+I'm retiring, I'm out, this is my final fight, I'm done."

+Fury was speaking at a press conference to launch the fight with Whyte, who opted to remain at his training camp in Portugal.

-"He has definitely shown a white flag today," Fury said.
+"He has definitely shown a white flag today," Fury said, after facing the media alone.
 "All this social media stuff, 'I'm not promoting the fight, I'm not getting involved in mind games.'

 "He's given me that much more confidence it's unbelievable.